Yiddish theatre: Poland

-In addition to the serious artistic efforts of the art theaters, cabaret flourished in Poland during the interwar period, combining musical performances with standup comedy.
-The most celebrated practitioners of this kind of performance were Shimen Dzigan and Yisroel Shumacher, who began their lifelong Yiddish comedy career at the theater Ararat in Łódź in 1927.
+In addition to the serious artistic efforts of the art theaters, kleynkunst cabaret flourished in Poland during the interwar period, combining musical performances with standup comedy.
+The most celebrated practitioners of this kind of performance were Shimon Dzigan and Israel Shumacher, who began their lifelong Yiddish comedy career at the theater Ararat in Łódź in 1927.
 Puppet and marionette theater also attained great artistic significance, often staging satirical shows on contemporary social issues.

 Yiddish theater in Poland reflected the political preoccupations of its time.
 They struggled financially, like all Jewish cultural institutions during that period, even while flourishing for a time during a more liberal political atmosphere.
 Actors and directors, just like others during that period, were highly aware of labor relations, and tried to create egalitarian working relationships.
 Organizations such as the Yiddish Actors’ Union, based in Warsaw, played a crucial role in providing a forum for theater professionals to discuss these issues and try new solutions, such as collectively run theaters.
 Theatrical performances themselves also addressed social issues.
-Michal Weichert’s Yung-teater was particularly known for political engagement, staging an attention-getting avant-garde performance of the play Boston, by Bernhard Blum, about the trial of Sacco and Vanzetti, in 1933.

-Yiddish theatre in the Americas
+The Americas

 The 1883 Russian ban on Yiddish theatre (lifted in 1904) effectively pushed it to Western Europe and then to America.
 Over the next few decades, successive waves of Yiddish performers arrived in New York (and, to a lesser extent, in Berlin, London, Vienna, and Paris), some simply as artists seeking an audience, but many as a result of persecutions, pogroms and economic crises in Eastern Europe.
 Professional Yiddish theatre in London began in 1884, and flourished until the mid-1930s.
 By 1896, Kalman Juvelier's troupe was the only one that remained in Romania, where Yiddish theatre had started, although Mogulesko sparked a revival there in 1906.
 There was also some activity in Warsaw and Lvov, which were under Austrian rather than Russian rule.

 In this era, Yiddish theatre existed almost entirely on stage, rather than in texts.
 The Jewish Encyclopedia of 1901–1906 reported, "There are probably less than fifty printed Yiddish dramas, and the entire number of written dramas of which there is any record hardly exceeds five hundred.
 Of these at least nine-tenths are translations or adaptations."